Tim-Port-Foli-Ho/Cqunix-Sysadmin-Project/README.md

 ## Scope
 - The project covers design, implementation, configuration and testing of the six dedicated servers
 - Meeting minutes are recorded
-- Network design including network diagram and justification
+- Network design including network diagram, table of servers, network justification and testing
 - Security configuration such as firewall rules, SSH auditing log, and password policies are documented
-- Backup strategy is documented, a backup instruction is created, and backup and recovery automation is tested
+- Backup strategy is documented, a backup instruction is created
+- Manual backup recovery is tested
-- Device implementation are out of the scope.
+- Device implementation such as laptops and workstations are out of the scope.

 ## Assumptions
-- Basic Linux system and network administation skills
+- Basic Linux system and network administration skills
 - Network devices other than servers are assumed but not implemented
 - All servers are on a single subnet and VLAN segmentation for a project this size is not needed